-Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity Pension Committee reviews investments with the CIV and progress at the CIV quarterly As the Fund moves more into CIV sub-funds this will become a bigger issue.
-The Fund should ensure that there is appropriate monitoring rigour at the CIV The CIV have three funds under enhanced monitoring and two of these are used by this Fund (BG Global Alpha equity and their Diversified Growth Fund) demonstrated how they can work towards a blended offer with a complimentary manager the CIV now holds quarterly meetings with independent advisers to provide an update on any performance issues in the underlying sub funds 10.
-Geographical/ Currency risk in investments Limit concentration of investment in any one specific market through manager agreements Regular review of compliance with manager agreements Monitor markets constantly, and seek advice of managers, consultants and independent advisor The Fund considered the use of a strategic currency hedge to limit risk, agreeing to delegate to individual managers (March 15) 2 2 4 2 2 4 Ongoing PC / Head of Treasury
+Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibi lity As the Fund moves more into CIV sub-funds this will become a bigger issue.
+The Fund should ensure that there is appropriate monitoring rigour at the CIV The CIV have three funds under enhanced monitoring and two of these are used by this Fund (BG Global Alpha equity and their Diversified Growth Fund) can work towards a blended offer with a complimentary manager the CIV now holds quarterly meetings with independent advisers to provide an update on any performance issues in the underlying sub funds 10.
+Geographical/ Currency risk in investments Limit concentration of investment in any one specific market through manager agreements Regular review of compliance with manager agreements Monitor markets constantly, and seek advice of managers, consultants and independent advisor The Fund considered the use of a strategic currency hedge to limit risk, agreeing to delegate to individual managers (March 15) Diversification of UK passive holding into Global passive holding (Sept and Nov 15) 2 2 4 2 2 4 Ongoing PC / Head of Treasury